kolmoblocks/docs/content/documentation/whitepaper.md

 As a result, ISPs only are able to cache content from the providers they have custom arrangements with (such as a contractual relationship), either direct ones, or via a ternary party, such as a CDN company.
 Setting up and managing an arrangement like this usually comes with overhead costs (legal, engineering, managing relationships with mediatory parties).

-If we are to take the total number of Internet Autonomous Systems as a proxy for the number of ISPs accross the world (in tens of thousands), that are spread across juristictions and estimate the content producers for which caching content would have brought considerable advantage by Alexa’s list (500), we see that solving this with the current approach would lead to having to maintain an order of 10,000,000 contractual relationships.
+If we are to take the total number of Internet Autonomous Systems as a proxy for the number of ISPs across the world (in tens of thousands), that are spread across jurisdictions and estimate the content producers for which caching content would have brought considerable advantage by Alexa’s list (500), we see that solving this with the current approach would lead to having to maintain an order of 10,000,000 contractual relationships.
 It is easy to see that this approach does not scale.
 Lets see how kolmoblock-based CDN would be able to address this situation.

 As an example, consider the content producer (let’s call them **example-video-site.com**) setting up the following services: